21 Savage Arrested by ICE and Could Be Deported

 21 Savage was arrested on Sunday by U.S. Immigration and Customs Enforcement and faces the possibility of being deported.

-Officials from the department say the 26-year-old, Atlanta-based, Grammy-nominatd rapper, whose real name is Sha Yaa Bin Abraham-Joseph, is from the United Kingdom and overstayed his visa, the Atlanta Journal-Constitution reported.
+Officials from the department say the 26-year-old, Atlanta-based, Grammy-nominated rapper, whose real name is Sha Yaa Bin Abraham-Joseph, is from the United Kingdom and overstayed his visa, the Atlanta Journal-Constitution reported.
 Past reports had said 21 Savage was born on the Caribbean island of Dominica, a former British colony.

-TMZ quoted 21 Savage's attorney, Dina LaPolt, as saying, "We are working diligently to got Mr. Abraham-Joseph out of detention while we work with authorities to clear up any misunderstanding.
-Mr. Abraham-Joseph is a role model to the young people in the country—especially in Atlanta, Georgia and is actively working in the community leading programs to help underprivileged mothers and youths in financial literacy."

-Note: UPDATED: Both ICE and 21 Savage's attorney sent statements to E!
-News about the rapper's recent arrest.
-Dina LaPolt, his lawyer, wrote, "We are working diligently to get Mr. Abraham-Joseph out of detention while we work with the authorities to clear up any misunderstandings.
-Mr. Abraham-Joseph is a role model to the young people in this country, especially in Atlanta, Georgia, and is actively working in the community-leading programs to help underprivileged youths in financial literacy."